 HAD to have hats for the party.
 After the royal wedding, can anyone honestly say they don’t want an excuse to put something big and extravagant on their head?
 I got so giddy making hats for the girls and myself, I called my mom and sister to make sure they wanted one, too.
 “Oh, no, I just can’t stand wearing something on my head,” they both said.
 Suit yourself.
 Then mom came over to play tea party treat making with me.
 You should have seen her face when I showed her my hat.
 She spent a good part of the rest of the night making hats for herself, my sister, and my sis-in-law.
-I’ll do a separate post with some close-ups on the hats if anyone is looking for ideas or how-to.
-You can also check out how Julie made her fascinators here.
+You can find more details on how to make fascinators here.

 After coming across this blog, I was smitten with the idea of including little food labels on the treat table.
 I had purchased some digital brushes from House of 3 before they closed up shop and this was the perfect little project to play around in Photoshop.
 I don’t know a drop of French, but it was great entertainment typing the names of my desserts into an online translator.
 Whether they translated correctly or not is a mute point as none of us read or speak French. (another purposeless detail…) The “eat Cake” accent was also a House of 3 printable.
 I just recently saw some of these designs at a scrapbook store, so you may be able to get stamps or printouts that way.
 They are part of the Parisian Anthology line.
 Olivia and I just doctored everything up with a little glitter.